Gaetano-1996/PML-Project-24-25/README.md

 # PML-Project-24-25
+Authors: Gaetano Tedesco, Patrick Jensen, Carsten Jørgensen

 ## General
+This repository contains the code for the project of the course Probabilistic Machine Learning at UCPH.

+The project is divided in two parts:
+* Exercise A: Implementation of the DDPM model and comparison of the models
+* Exercise B: Gaussian Process

+## Installation
 Before running the code, make sure you have the following packages installed:
 * torch==2.3.0
 * torchvision==0.18.0